 Our Western culture commonly associates Spring with change: we Spring-clean our homes, we donate or throw out the old and bring in the new, but we rarely use it as an opportunity to assess our own habits.
 The transitional qualities of Spring can be challenging, or even overwhelming, for our bodies - allergies, hay fever and Spring flus often take our immune system on a wild ride, potentially leaving us drained by the time Summer rolls around.

-In this first workshop, that forms part of an ongoing series, I will draw upon traditional and contemporary approaches to preventative Self-care that are informed by my studies in Yoga, Breathwork, Meditation, Ayurveda and Traditional Chinese Medicine.
+In this first workshop, that forms part of an ongoing series, I will draw upon traditional and contemporary approaches to preventative Self-care that are informed by my studies in Yoga, Breathwork, Meditation and Ayurveda.
 Each workshop will focus on highlighting the specific guidance for each season of the year, whilst also introducing you to practical tools of Self-care that can be practised throughout the entire year to maintain a healthy, supple and adaptable body and mind.

 Yoga gives us an accessible way of looking after our physical body and leads us to the path of mental clarity that a regular meditation practice then expands into a permanent state of being.
-Yoga’s sister sciences, Ayurveda and Traditional Chinese Medicine, then point us towards holistic and practical ways of nourishing our bodies from the inside out.
+Yoga’s sister science, Ayurveda, then point us towards holistic and practical ways of nourishing our bodies from the inside out.
 Knowledge and study of these disciplines gives us tangible ways of taking care of ourselves, physically and mentally, allowing us to successfully navigate the constant fluctuations of modern-day living.